Charmouth: History

-In 1086 in the Domesday Book Charmouth was recorded as Cernemude; it had 22 households, 3 ploughlands and 16 acre of meadow.
+The 1086 Domesday Book records Charmouth as 'Cernemude'; it had 22 households, 3 ploughlands and 16 acre of meadow.
 It was in Whitchurch Canonicorum Hundred and the tenant-in-chief was Count Robert of Mortain.

 The buildings on either side of Charmouth's main street vary in age; some of the smaller cottages date from the 17th or 18th century, while others are built in later Regency style.
 A number of buildings in the village have listed building status.

 In the 18th and 19th centuries Charmouth village was a noted resort, with visitors including novelist Jane Austen who wrote that it was "a nice place for sitting in unwearied contemplation".

 Church

 The present parish church, dedicated to Saint Andrew, was built in 1836, replacing an earlier building of circa 1503, which itself had replaced a mediaeval structure.
 Treves described it as "exceptionally ugly".